AdaCore/why3/doc/syntaxref.rst

 a non-parenthesised implication at the right-hand side of an
 equivalence: ``A <-> B -> C`` is rejected.

-.. index:: conditionals; syntax
+.. index:: conditionals
-.. index:: let; syntax
+.. index:: let
-.. index:: pattern-matching; syntax
+.. index:: pattern-matching

 Conditionals, "let" bindings and pattern-matching
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^